lawrencerowland/Data-models-for-portfolios/Example_0_a_thousand_US_projects/READme.md

 ### Data source

 Thanks for the data to ProjectingSuccess from last year's excellent Project Hack,  and Oxford Business School for this data on IT projects managed by the US Government, 2013-2018.
+Please respect the data which has been provided by the business school for research and development purposes only.

 <image src="images1/Source_of_IT_data.png" width="300"/>